 - Aerobic vaginitis: A more inflammatory form of bacterial vaginosis[*]

-- Vaginal candidiasis: A fungal infection by candida (a type of yeast)
+- Vaginal candidiasis: A fungal infection by candida (or yeast infection)[*]

-How?
-Basically, anaerobic (bad) bacteria displace lactic acid-producing bacteria in the vagina, overgrow, then generate compounds that smell bad.
-More on that later.
+Anaerobic (bad) bacteria displace lactic acid-producing bacteria in the vagina, overgrows, then generate compounds that smell bad[*].
+More on this later.

 Vaginal symptoms, however, rarely indicate serious disease.
-And in many cases of foul odor or abnormal discharge, physicians can’t find specific, detrimental problems[*].
+In many cases of foul odor or abnormal discharge, physicians can’t find specific, detrimental problems[*].

 With that in mind, back to keto crotch.